Fedorovych uprising: Uprising

-Negotiations
+Aftermath

 Fedorovych's military successes forced Koniecpolski to initiate negotiations with the Cossack leadership (the Starshyna) which concluded with the Treaty of Pereiaslav in 1630.
 Many of the demands of the non-registered Cossacks and their leader Fedorovych were discarded in the treaty by other Cossack Starshynas.
 The main requirement voiced by Fedorovych and his supporters was that the Cossack privileges routinely guaranteed to the limited number of registered Cossacks should be granted to all runaway peasants who claimed Cossackdom.
 This was rejected and in a narrow compromise the Cossack register was enlarged from six to eight thousand.
 In return Koniecpolski demanded that Fedorovych be delivered into Polish custody.

 Fedorovych, uncertain of the decision that would have been reached, was in over his head with the "compromising" faction of Cossack leadership.
 He left Pereiaslav along with other Cossacks dissatisfied with the agreement and they headed for the Cossack stronghold of the Zaporizhian Sich.
-The Starshyna faction who had agreed to a compromise with Poland elected Timofiy Orendarenko and his Hetmanship was confirmed with Koniecpolski's agreement.
+The Starshyna faction who had agreed to a compromise with Poland elected Timofiy Orendarenko and his hetmanship was confirmed with Koniecpolski's agreement.
 Fedorovych, disgruntled with this turn of events, tried to raise the Cossack masses to start a new uprising but the energy for such an undertaking was no longer forthcoming.

+While the uprising is noted for its initial successes, details about Fedorovych's early mobilization efforts are sparse.
+Some regional chronicles suggest the revolt was initially planned not just in Zaporizhia, but was coordinated with sympathetic elements within the Registered Cossacks who were dissatisfied with the conditions of their service.
+Furthermore, Fedorovych's ultimate fate after the signing of the Treaty of Pereiaslav remains a subject of historical debate, with some accounts claiming he retreated to Zaporizhia and was later marginalized, while others suggest he may have been captured and executed, though no definitive proof exists.